KabirSamsi/franz/README.md

 # Syntax

 ## Rhythm and Motifs
-Begin by describing your rhythm motifs as follows:
+Begin by describing any rhythm motifs as follows:

 ```
 motif myMotif(<args>) = {